-1.2.
-FDI - A Panorama
+1.2 FDI - A Panorama

-The above is not to say that FDI is the only source of growth in the reforming economy of Vietnam.
-Nonetheless, it does serve as a major driving force of the economy, and has gradually become a leading source of external financing for the Vietnamese economy after Doi Moi, coming in under the form of either green-field investment or mergers and acquisitions (M&A).
-Equally important, FDI enterprises have brought in services and manufacturing technologies, connections with international markets, and created much needed jobs for the economy.
+FDI is not the only source of growth in the reforming economy of Vietnam.
+Nonetheless, it does serve as a major driving force of the economy and has gradually become a leading source of external financing for the Vietnamese economy after Doi Moi, coming in under the form of either greenfield investment or M&As.
+Equally important, FDI enterprises have brought in services and manufacturing technologies, connections with international markets and created much needed jobs for the economy.

 FDI has, in general, been flowing continuously into the Vietnamese economy over the past two decades.
-At the end of October 2009, nearly 11,000 FDI projects have been licensed (and still in validity) to operate in Vietnam since 1987, with total capital commitment worth almost US\$175 billion; nearly two times Vietnam's GDP in 2008.
-(Details of FDI capital by industry, in both commitment and statutory contribution, are provided in Appendix A.)
+At the end of October 2009, nearly 11,000 FDI projects have been licensed (and still in validity) to operate in Vietnam since 1987, with a total capital commitment worth almost US\$175 billion; nearly two times Vietnam's GDP in 2008.
+(Details of FDI capital by industry, in both commitment and statutory contribution are provided in Appendix-A.)